awsdocs/aws-doc-sdk-examples/basics_scenarios/sitewise_scenario/SPECIFICATION.md

 1. **Create an AWS SiteWise Asset Model**:
    - Description: This step creates an AWS SiteWise Asset Model by invoking the `createAssetModel` method.
    - Exception Handling: Check to see if a `ResourceAlreadyExistsException` is thrown.
-     If it is thrown, get the asset model ID and move on.
+     If it is thrown, display the asset model ID and move on.

 2. **Create an AWS IoT SiteWise Asset**:
    - Description: This operation creates an AWS SiteWise asset.